l-ouis/louis.github.io/index.md

 I love:

-- building software & crafting algorithms,
+- building software & writing algorithms,
-- all things music, and
+- listening to & producing music, and
-- any games and puzzles
+- all things games and puzzles

 <br />